 If you're the proud owner of an Android tablet - whether it's a Nexus 9, a Galaxy Note Pro 12.2 or an Nvidia Shield - you're always on the lookout to load it up with the apps that get the most out of your slick new slate.
-That's why we're always tirelessly trawling the Google Play Store to find the latest and greatest apps out there for you, saving you the legwork of going through the Store's 1.4 million-strong app catalog.
-Here are the best Android tablets apps we've found for you in 2015 so far.
+That's why we're always tirelessly trawling the Google Play Store to find the latest and greatest apps out there for you.
+Here are the best Android tablets apps we've found, conveniently divided into tablet-oriented categories.

 Watching movies is probably the single biggest reason most people buy a tablet.
 There's no better way to pass a boring flight, train trip, or a lazy, lonely Sunday afternoon in bed.
 But you need a solid movie player that's up to the task, and they don't come any more solid than MX Player - rightly the most popular video player on the Play Store - which not only plays most video formats smoothly, but also has some neat features like pinch-to-zoom and the option to move around subtitles.